JuanMarqueses/WDProjBerylliumCabaneroMarqueses/README.md

 Website breakdown
 Home Page: This page will contain a simple menu/list which allows users to link and visit the other subpages on the Warriors SP1 Team Overview: This page

+Overview: This page wll contain things like an intro to the team, achievements, and the fanbase and culture.

+Player list: This page will show the current roster for the GSW in the 2025-2026 NBA season.
+This page will also have a short description like name, age, and position they play on the court.

+Staff list: This page will show the staff list of the GSW including coaching staff, executives, and basketball operations personnel.
+This will also have a short description on each staff including name, age, and position.

+Sources page: This page will show the sources we used to create the website to show people that our website has no false information.
+Sources will be credited in APA 7th edition.